 The morphology and anatomy of SAMs can be characterized by several different methods, including histological sectioning/staining and scanning electron microscopy (SEM)6, both of which have greatly advanced the meristem research through providing either the sectional view or a three-dimensional (3D) surface view of SAMs.
 However, both methods are time consuming, involving several experimental steps from the sample preparation to the data acquisition, and these methods mainly depend on fixed samples.
 Recent advances in laser scanning confocal microscopy technique have overcome these limitations and provide us with a powerful tool to investigate the cellular structure and developmental process of plant tissues and organs7,8.
 Through optical rather than physical tissue sectioning, confocal microscopy allows the collection of a series of z-stack images and the subsequent 3D reconstruction of the sample through image analysis software.

 Here, we describe an efficient procedure for investigating both inside and surface structures of the living SAMs from different plant species using laser scanning confocal microscopy, which potentially allows researchers to accomplish all the experimental process within as short as 20 minutes.
 Different from other published methods for live confocal imaging of Arabidopsis inflorescence SAMs9-15 and Arabidopsis flowers12-13, here we demonstrate that this protocol is highly efficient for studying not only the inflorescence meristems of the model species but also the vegetative shoot apical meristems from different crops, such as tomato and soybean.
 This method does not rely on transgenic fluorescent markers, and potentially can be applied to study the shoot meristems from many different species and cultivars.
-In addition, we also introduce the simple image processing steps for viewing and analyzing different SAMs in 3D.
+In addition, we also introduce the simple image processing steps for viewing and analyzing different SAMs in a 3D view.
 Taken together, this simple method will facilitate researchers better understanding both the structure and developmental process of the meristems from both model organisms and crops.

 PROTOCOL: